isabellaliev/math-for-language-science/README.md

 ### Purpose ###

 Saarland University’s M.Sc. in Language Science and Technology expects applicants to demonstrate comfort with formal reasoning, probability, linear algebra, and algorithmic thinking.
-This repo serves as both a personal learning tracker and a public portfolio of my mathematical growth—showing how I’ve rebuilt fluency from algebra to calculus, and applied these concepts to language-focused problems.
+This repo serves as both a personal learning tracker and a public portfolio of my mathematical growth, showing how I’ve rebuilt fluency from algebra to calculus, and applied these concepts to language-focused problems.

 ### Structure ###